mdn/content/files/en-us/web/css/specificity/index.md

 ---
 {{CSSRef}}

-**Specificity** is the algorithm by which browsers decide which CSS property style declaration is the most relevant to an element and, therefore, which property values will be applied.
-The specificity algorithm calculates [CSS selector](/en-US/docs/Web/CSS/Reference#selectors) weight to determine which rule from competing style declarations gets applied to an element.
+**Specificity** is the algorithm used by browsers to determine the [CSS declaration](/en-US/docs/Learn/CSS/First_steps/What_is_CSS#css_syntax) that is the most relevant to an element, which in turn, determines the property value to apply to the element.
+The specificity algorithm calculates the weight of a [CSS selector](/en-US/docs/Web/CSS/Reference#selectors) to determine which rule from competing CSS declarations gets applied to an element.

-Specificity is considered **after** determining [cascade origin and importance](/en-US/docs/Web/CSS/Cascade).
-In other words, for competing property declarations, specifity is only relevant and compared between selectors from the one [cascade origin and layer](/en-US/docs/Web/CSS/@layer) that has precedence for the property.
+> Note: Browsers consider specificity **after** determining [cascade origin and importance](/en-US/docs/Web/CSS/Cascade).
+In other words, for competing property declarations, specificity is relevant and compared only between selectors from the one [cascade origin and layer](/en-US/docs/Web/CSS/@layer) that has precedence for the property.
 Order of appearance becomes relevant when the selector specificity of the competing declarations in the cascade layer with precedence are equal.

 ## How is specificity calculated?

-Specificity is an algorithm that is applied to a given CSS declaration, determined by the number of [selectors of each weight category](#selector-weight-categories) in the selector matching the element (or pseudo-element).
+Specificity is an algorithm that calculates the weight that is applied to a given CSS declaration.
+The weight is determined by the number of [selectors of each weight category](#selector-weight-categories) in the selector matching the element (or pseudo-element).
 If there are two or more declarations providing different property values for the same element, the declaration value in the style block having the matching selector with the greatest algorithmic weight gets applied.

 The specificity alorithm is basically a 3-column value of the number of selector components in each weight category.
 The three categories, or weights, are ID, CLASS, and TYPE.
 The three column value is written as a count of components in each weight category: _ID - CLASS - TYPE_.
 The three columns are created by counting the number of selector components for each selector weight category in the selectors that match the element.

 ### Selector weight categories

-The following list of selectors decrease by specificity:
+The selector weight categories are listed here in the order of decreasing specificity:

-- ID Column
+- ID column
   - : Includes only [ID selectors](/en-US/docs/Web/CSS/ID_selectors), such as `#example`.
-For each ID in a matching selector, add 1-0-0 to the value.
+For each ID in a matching selector, add 1-0-0 to the weight value.
-- CLASS Column
+- CLASS column
-  - : Includes [class selectors](/en-US/docs/Web/CSS/Class_selectors), such as `.myClass`, attributes selectors like `[type="radio"]` and `[lang|="fr"]`, and pseudo-classes, such as `:hover`, `:nth-of-type(3n)`, and `:required`.
-For each class, attribute selector, or pseudo-class in a matching selector, add 0-1-0 to the value.
+  - : Includes [class selectors](/en-US/docs/Web/CSS/Class_selectors), such as `.myClass`, attribute selectors like `[type="radio"]` and `[lang|="fr"]`, and pseudo-classes, such as `:hover`, `:nth-of-type(3n)`, and `:required`.
+For each class, attribute selector, or pseudo-class in a matching selector, add 0-1-0 to the weight value.
 - TYPE column
-  - : Includes [type selectors](/en-US/docs/Web/CSS/Type_selectors), such as `p`, `h1`, and `td`,  and pseudo-elements like `::before`, `::placeholder`, and all other selectors with double colon notation.
-For each element or pseudo-element in a matching selector, add 0-0-1 to the value.
+  - : Includes [type selectors](/en-US/docs/Web/CSS/Type_selectors), such as `p`, `h1`, and `td`,  and pseudo-elements like `::before`, `::placeholder`, and all other selectors with double-colon notation.
+For each type or pseudo-element in a matching selector, add 0-0-1 to the weight value.
 - No value
-  - : The Universal selector ({{CSSxRef("Universal_selectors", "*")}}), and {{CSSxRef(":where", ":where()")}} and its parameters, aren't counted in the equation, but they do match elements.
-The value for both the universal selector and the specificity adjustment pseudo-class is 0-0-0; these selectors do not impact the specificity algorithm value.
+  - : The universal selector ({{CSSxRef("Universal_selectors", "*")}}) and the pseudo-class {{CSSxRef(":where", ":where()")}} and its parameters aren't counted when calculating the weight, but they do match elements.
+The value for both the universal selector and the pseudo-class is 0-0-0; these selectors do not impact the specificity weight value.

-Combinators, such as {{CSSxRef("Adjacent_sibling_combinator", "+")}}, {{CSSxRef("Child_combinator", "&gt;")}}, {{CSSxRef("General_sibling_combinator", "~")}}, [" "](/en-US/docs/Web/CSS/Descendant_combinator), and {{CSSxRef("Column_combinator", "||")}} may make a selector more specific, but don't add value to the specificy value.
+Combinators, such as {{CSSxRef("Adjacent_sibling_combinator", "+")}}, {{CSSxRef("Child_combinator", "&gt;")}}, {{CSSxRef("General_sibling_combinator", "~")}}, [" "](/en-US/docs/Web/CSS/Descendant_combinator), and {{CSSxRef("Column_combinator", "||")}}, may make a selector more specific but don't add any value to the specificity weight.

 The negation pseudo-class, {{CSSxRef(":not", ":not()")}},  itself has no weight.
 Neither does the {{CSSxRef(":is", ":is()")}} pseudo-class.
 The parameters in these selectors, however, do.
-The value of both come from the parameter in the list of parameters that has the highest specificity.
+The values of both come from the parameter in the list of parameters that has the highest specificity.
 The [`:not()` and `:is()` exceptions](#the-is-and-not-exceptions) are discussed below.

 #### Matching selector